How to Install Android Studio on Ubuntu 24.04

 sudo apt install default-jdk

-Once JAVA is installed, run the command below to add the PPA repository to install Android Studio.
+Once Java is installed, run the command below to add the PPA repository and install Android Studio.

 sudo add-apt-repository ppa:maarten-fonville/android-studio

-After adding the repository file, run the command below to update the system’s package index and install Android Studio.
+After adding the repository file, run the command below to update your system’s package index and install Android Studio.

 sudo apt update